 When it comes to furniture, the term ‘eco friendly’ can be confusing.
 With any product, it’s hard to quantify exactly much how one manufacturing process or material can be considered less harmful to the planet than another.
 Furthermore, when a company makes loose claims about being environmentally conscious, how do we separate the facts from the greenwashing?

 No production process is 100% impact free, but some companies are doing their bit to minimise waste, carbon emissions and toxic ingredients, as well as getting certified by third parties such as the FSC (Forest Stewardship Council) who have set the standard for responsible forestry around the world.

-This regularly updated list of eco friendly furniture brands is based on third party certifications, transparency with regards to manufacturing processes, tangible steps made to become greener, as well as the longevity and aesthetic of the products.
-Pictured above – ‘The Hole’ table by Geyersbach.
+This regularly updated list of eco friendly furniture brands has been put together based on each company’s transparency with regards to their manufacturing processes, third party certifications, tangible steps made to become greener, as well as the longevity and aesthetic of the products.

 Adventures in Furniture